oxsecurity/megalinter/README.md

 - [Open-source linters landscape in 2021](https://promyze.com/open-source-linters-2021/), by [Cédric Teyton](https://www.linkedin.com/in/cedricteyton/){target=_blank}
 - [How to linter basic things like trailing whitespaces and newlines](https://nklya.medium.com/hot-to-linter-basic-things-like-trailing-whitespaces-and-newlines-7b40da8f688d){target=_blank}, by [Nicolai Antiferov](https://nklya.medium.com/){target=_blank}
 - [How to apply security at the source using GitOps](https://dev.to/minwi/how-to-apply-security-at-the-source-using-gitops-21bk){target=_blank}, by [Edu Minguez](https://dev.to/minwi){target=_blank}
+- [Linting - What is all the fluff about?](https://rse.shef.ac.uk/blog/2022-04-19-linting/), by [Neil Shepard](https://www.linkedin.com/in/neil-shephard-a43a83211/?originalSubdomain=uk), University Of Sheffield
 <!-- articles-section-end -->

 <!-- frequently-asked-questions-section-start -->